dsyer/petclinic-snapshots/README.md

 COPY output/images/bzImage /
 COPY output/images/rootfs.qcow /rootfs.qcow

-ENTRYPOINT [ "qemu-system-x86_64", "-M", "pc-i440fx-2.11", "-enable-kvm", "-m", "2048", "-kernel", "bzImage", "-drive", "file=rootfs.qcow,if=virtio,format=qcow2", "-append", "rootwait root=/dev/vda", "-net", "nic,model=virtio", "-net", "user,hostfwd=tcp::8080-:8080", "-loadvm", "petclinic", "-nographic" ]
+ENTRYPOINT [ "qemu-system-x86_64", "-M", "pc-i440fx-2.8", "-enable-kvm", "-m", "2048", "-kernel", "bzImage", "-drive", "file=rootfs.qcow,if=virtio,format=qcow2", "-append", "rootwait root=/dev/vda", "-net", "nic,model=virtio", "-net", "user,hostfwd=tcp::8080-:8080", "-loadvm", "petclinic", "-nographic" ]
 ```

 > NOTE: the snapshot will only work in a container if it was made with a compatible machine type (`qemu-system-x86_64 -M help` for a list).
 The base image in the `Dockerfile` is Ubuntu 18.04 so the "bionic" machine types work, but those aren't present on non-Ubuntu hosts.
+The example here `pc-i440fx-2.8` is a lowest common denominator between all the systems I used including the `buildroot` container.

 So